jamespfennell/transiter-ny/README.md

   (2) night-time, (3) weekend and (4) all times.

 - A fifth service map is constructed using the realtime data.
-  Given that in the subway a route's service map can change drastically due to planned work, this is really useful.
+  Given that an NYC subway routes' service map can change drastically due to planned work, this is really useful.

-- At stops, the daytime and realtime service maps are shown.
+- For stops, the daytime and realtime service maps are shown.
   For routes, the all times and realtime service maps are shown.

 Of course everything can be changed by playing with the TOML file.

 ## License note

-All original code in this repository is released under the MIT license.

 The GTFS Realtime proto-buffers Python module is vendorized inside the package in the